Skip to main content

 Website: http://www.isde.vanderbilt.edu/wp/capabilities/testing/

 The Materials Durability and Environmental Research Facilities Hub (MDERFH) supports research on the performance and durability of natural and engineered materials and systems exposed to a wide range of environmental conditions.
-A key component of the Hub is the availability of research facilities and instrumentation that provide unique analytical services to the Vanderbilt community, as well as external academic and industry partners, through the Hub's iLab Core.
-Core operations are centralized in the Vanderbilt Civil and Environmental Engineering Department, and characterization techniques offered through MDERFH's Core include microscopy, spectroscopy, chromatography, crystallography, tribology, metrology, and micromechanics.
-The available characterization techniques provide for sample analysis of a wide range of materials, including inorganic, organic, and radionuclide environmental contaminants.
+A key component of the hub is the availability of research facilities that provide unique analytical services to the Vanderbilt community, as well as external academic and industry partners, through the hub's Core.
+Core operations are centralized in the Civil and Environmental Engineering Department at Vanderbilt University, and characterization techniques offered through MDERFH's Core include microscopy, spectroscopy, chromatography, crystallography, tribology, metrology, and micromechanics.
 The Core's instrumentation includes both user-run instruments, which require staff-led training prior to use, as well as staff-run instruments, where users will submit their samples directly to the Core.
 Staff-assisted sessions are available to users for an additional fee on all user-run instrumentation.
-The Leaching Environmental Assessment Framework (LEAF) Methods, a leaching evaluation system from the United States Environmental Protection Agency (EPA), are also available through the Core.
+The Leaching Environmental Assessment Framework (LEAF) Methods, a leaching evaluation system from the Environmental Protection Agency (EPA), is also available through the Core.

 Learn more about MSRC's core capabilities, educational opportunities, and current research: Watch the video.